unChaz/sci-fi-5e/srd/monsters/humanoids.md

 **Actions**

-**_Scimitar_**. _Melee Weapon Attack:_ +3 to hit, reach 5 ft., one target. _Hit:_ 4 (1d6 + 1) slashing damage.
+**_Ion Blade_**. _Melee Weapon Attack:_ +3 to hit, reach 5 ft., one target. _Hit:_ 4 (1d6 + 1) slashing damage.

 **_scorcher_**. _Ranged Weapon Attack:_ +3 to hit, range 80 ft./320 ft., one target. _Hit:_ 5 (1d8 + 1) piercing damage.

-**Bandits** rove in gangs and are sometimes led by thugs, veterans, or tekcasters.
-Not all bandits are evil.
-Oppression, drought, disease, or famine can often drive otherwise honest folk to a life of banditry.
+**Space Pirates** rove in gangs and are sometimes led by thugs, veterans, or tekcasters.
+Not all Space Pirates are evil.
+Oppression, drought, disease, or famine can often drive otherwise honest folk to a life of Space Piracy.

-**Pirates** are bandits of the high seas.
-They might be freebooters interested only in loot and murder, or they might be privateers sanctioned by the crown to attack and plunder an enemy nation’s vessels.

-### Bandit Captain
+### Space Pirate Captain

 _Medium humanoid (any race), any non-lawful alignment_